 BUR & Modified Bitumen

-If you’re looking for a tough, dependable roof, built-up roofing (BUR) and modified bitumen roofing might be the choice for you.
-They are known to be some of the most durable, dependable, and proven low-sloped roofing systems that exist for commercial use.
+If you’re looking for a tough, dependable roof, built-up roofing (BUR) and modified bitumen roofing might be your choice.
+They are known to be some of the most durable, dependable, and proven low-sloped roofing systems for commercial use.

 The downside is that the lifespans are one of the shortest options, and the source of leaks is difficult to locate.

 Another unique commercial roofing option is a green roof.
 A green roof is partially or completely covered with vegetation over a waterproofing membrane.
-Green roofs offer a layer of protection and absorb many natural elements that impact roofs.
-They are unique, esthetically pleasing, and are good for the environment.
+Green roofs offer protection and absorb many natural elements that impact roofs.
+They are unique, esthetically pleasing, and good for the environment.

-The downside is that they are expensive to install and require a lot of maintenance and monitoring.
+The downside is that they are expensive to install and require much maintenance and monitoring.

 Spray Polyurethane Foam (SPF) roofing is a material that begins as a liquid spray that instantly expands into foam that hardens into a solid layer.
-It is waterproof and insulating so it can be used in any climate, and lasts up to 50-years with proper installation and maintenance.
+It is waterproof and insulated so that it can be used in any climate, and it lasts up to 50 years with proper installation and maintenance.